guacsec/guac-docs/known-and-unknown.md

   quickly locate the SBOM.
 We also learned that we are missing `hasSLSA` attestations for this package.

-2. Determine if a artifact has an SLSA attestation associated with it
+2. Determine if an artifact has an SLSA attestation associated with it

   Along the same lines, we have the hash of an executable binary that was generated.
 We can ask the question, "Is there an SLSA attestation associated?"